Unit: 37th Battalion

 Grave: II.
 E. 71.

-There is no record of any of the family in the 1901 Census, but by 1911 (Census RG 14/20079) Samuel had moved to 41 Grosvenor Street, Crosby, Scunthorpe, Lincolnshire (home of the Pilsworth family), where he lived with his wife, Elsie Maud, and worked as a “Bricklayers Labourer“.
-As stated below in his Obituary, Samuel and Elsie had two children.
+There is no record of any of the family in the 1901 Census, but by 1911 (Census RG 14/20079) William had moved to 41 Grosvenor Street, Crosby, Scunthorpe, Lincolnshire (home of the Pilsworth family), where he lived with his wife, Elsie Maud, whom he had married in 1909.
+He was working as a “Bricklayers Labourer“.

 On 26 August 1916 ‘The Lincolnshire Chronicle’ published William’s Obituary: